-Knowledge of the relationship between $SaO_2$ and $PaO_2$ allows us to predict the physiologic limitations of saturation monitoring by pulse oximetry.
-Specifically, the pulse oximeter will provide no indication of downward trends in $PaO_2$ during anesthesia at elevated $F_1O_2$ until $PaO_2$ values less than 80-90 mmHg are reached.
-In an animal study, intentional endobronchial intubations at $F_1O_2$ values greater than 30% were usually not detected by the pulse oximeter.
-This results from the fact that the $PaO_2$ after endobronchial intubation did not decrease below about 80 mmHg when $F_1O_2$ was elevated.
+Knowledge of the relationship between Sao2 and Pao2 allows us to predict the physiologic limitations of saturation monitoring by pulse oximetry.
+Specifically, the pulse oximeter will give no indication of downward trends in Pao2 during anesthesia at elevated Fio2 until Pao2 values <80-90 mm Hg are reached.
+In an animal study, intentional endobronchial intubations at Fio2 values greater than 30% were not detected by the pulse oximeter (1).
+This results from the fact that the Pao2 after endobronchial intubation did not decrease below approximately 80 mm Hg when Fio2 was elevated.